How Bigger Spread Influenced My Trading Profits

 - From 3rd of October 2016 until 1st of May 2017 my average accumulated profits (per ticker) in affected stocks have fallen to just 50% of average of all stocks (per ticker).

 Is this just the freak nature of randomness?
 It is anybodys guess, but I don’t think so.
-Am I a lousy trader?
-Well, I have made money every month during this period.
 My simple conclusion is that I’m giving away money to market makers that previously ended up in my account.
+I am not gonna go into any politics on this blog, but it is quite obvious that the industry is making it favourable for the members and the bigger institutions.